gloriafree/Tableau_Duke/Week1_asgmt.md

-# ask the right question
+# Ask the right question

-*instead of asking one right question, we should ask a list of key questions we can ask before analyzing data*
+instead of asking one right question, we should ask a list of key questions we can ask before analyzing data

 # S.M.A.R.T object

-define the business problem and values they analysis should bring, before jump into the data.
+Define the business problem and values they analysis should bring, before jump into the data.
 Basically, make sure the objectives are:

  1. specific
  2. measurable
  3. attainable
  4. relevant
  5. time-bound

 * measurable:
-*how should my business metric change if my recommendations are put into action, and by how much?*
+How should my business metric change if my recommendations are put into action, and by how much?

 >question 1: increase the returning visitor to our webpage